 Welcome!
-This site is about growing, designing with and enjoying succulent plants in gardens and containers.
+This site and my books are about growing and enjoying succulent plants in gardens, containers, landscapes and design-oriented projects.

-To receive my quarterly News from the World of Designing with Succulents, email me with "Subscribe" in the subject line.
-Please give your city or region and, if you like, tell me what aspect of succulents you're specifically interested in.
+To receive my quarterly News from the World of Designing with Succulents, email me with "Subscribe" in the subject line plus your city or region.
+If you like, tell me what aspect of succulents you're specifically interested in.
 If you've designed something wonderful, I'd love to see a photo.

 Thurs. and Fri., March 20-21, San Francisco Flower & Garden Show, San Mateo Convention Center, 1346 Saratoga Drive, San Mateo CA

 Sat., March 22, San Diego Master Gardener's Spring Seminar, County Operations Center, 5500 Overland Ave, Kearny Mesa.
 Pre-registration required.
 Tues., Wed. and Thurs., April 1-3, Epcot Center International Flower Festival, 200 Epcot Center Dr, Lake Buena Vista, FL.
 Park admission required.

 Sat. and Sun., May 17-18, 2014, Eco-Xpo, Los Rios Park, Paseo Adelanto, San Juan Capistrano, Orange County, CA

 Sat., May 31 and Sunday June 1, Sunset Celebration Weekend Festival, 80 Willow Road, Menlo Park, CA

 Friday-Sat., June 6-7, Succulent Celebration, Waterwise Botanicals nursery, 32183 Old Highway 395, Escondido, CA; (760) 728-2641.
 Free.

 Sat., June 28, Missouri Botanical Garden, 4344 Shaw Blvd, St Louis, MO; (314) 577-5110.
 Pre-registration required.